tjd1234/cmpt225summer2023/assignments/a1/README.md

 ## Assignment 1: Word Lists

-In this assignment, create a class called `Wordlist` that counts how many times each word appears in a file.
+In this assignment, your task is to create a class called `Wordlist` that counts how many times each word appears in a file.
 The class *must* use a **singly-linked list** as its underlying representation --- vectors, arrays, or other container data structures are *not* allowed.

 When it's done, you'll be able to write code like this: